beeva-juanmanuelperez/spring-cloud-demo/README.md

 ## Notes

-I recommend to execute bootstrap applications with memory restrictions to reduce resources usage.
+It is recommended to execute bootstrap applications with memory restrictions to reduce resources usage.

 Use the following jvm parameters: